Drive sales on autopilot with ecommerce-focused featuresSee Features

 Everyone has a smartphone.
 As a result, mobile optimization is a must for any marketer.

-This means you need to be active about testing components like different messages, headers/subject lines, images and send times.
+This means you need to be active about testing components, such as:

-Test your processes regularly to see which segments best respond to particular kinds of messages.
-If you track and measure your data regularly, you are bound to find the perfect formula.
+Test your processes regularly to see which audience segments best respond to particular kinds of messages.
+If you track and measure your data regularly, you’re bound to find the best ways to connect with your customers and make your omnichannel strategy a success.

 Once you have hundreds of thousands of customers in your database, even a .2 or .3 percent increase in any of your metrics can drastically have an improvement on your revenue overall.
 So I do believe A/B testing is very crucial.”David Sung, SM Global Shop digital marketing director